vmware-archive/cfops/README.md

 CF Ops
 ======

-A Cloud Foundry Operations tool for IaaS installation, deployment, and management automation

 ### Background

 This is simply an automation that is based on the supported way to back up Pivotal Cloud Foundry (http://docs.pivotal.io/pivotalcf/customizing/backup-settings.html).